KDPRoss/MotmotLite/README.md

   * (For a fascinating time, have a look into the 'racket feathers' of the tails.)
 * noun.
 A purely-functional programming language.
   * (For a fascinating time, implement anything in MotmotLite.)

 ## Why should you use MotmotLite?

-If you have to ask ... the answer is probably 'you should not'.
+If you have to ask … the answer is probably ‘you should not’.

 ChatGPT describes MotmotLite:[^0]

 > Motmot[Lite] is a theoretical language that resembles a
 > simplified form of Haskell, with notable aspects of other
-> functional languages like ML ...
-It includes some unique
+> functional languages like ML … It includes some unique
 > characteristics and syntax, and it is generally meant to
 > illustrate concepts related to type systems, pattern
 > matching, and lambda calculus.

-[^0]: The views of ChatGPT may not reflect those of
-      OpenAI ... or anyone else.
+[^0]: The views of ChatGPT may not reflect those of OpenAI … or anyone else.
 Neither Motmot nor MotmotLite actually has dependent types.

 ## Why does MotmotLite exist?